 Although the police report isn't admissible in court for legal reasons, it can still be extremely useful when you file an accident and injury claim.

 - When you file, an insurance adjuster reviews the police report as part of his investigation into the insurance company's liability to pay you.
 If the police report is detailed and the officer clearly concluded that the other driver was at fault, this could help convince the adjuster not to dispute the cause of your crash.

-- The police report provides leads to other evidence that help a skilled car accident attorney build a strong case against the negligent driver for you.
+- The police report provides leads to other evidence that helps a skilled car wreck lawyer build a strong case against the negligent driver for you.
 For example, he may contact witnesses for more detailed statements before they move or their memories of what happened fade.

 - While the police report can't be used in court, the police officer can testify in your trial and would rely on the information in the report for his account.
 His testimony may be very persuasive in convincing the jury that the other driver was the negligent party.

 If you or a family member was injured in a car accident in the San Diego area or Southern California, take advantage of my offer of a free consultation to learn how I can assist you.
 I handle these cases on a contingency fee basis.
 This means you won't owe any attorney fees until I settle your claim.
 Call my office today to schedule your appointment.